CodeReaper/codereaper.github.io/content/posts/setting-docker-free/index.md

 - Still need to have an actual application running
 - New pitfalls with incorrect setup

-Should you want to try it out for yourself there is an excellent [in-depth Podman comparison](https://betterstack.com/community/guides/scaling-docker/podman-vs-docker/).
+Should you want to try Podman out for yourself there is an excellent [in-depth comparison](https://betterstack.com/community/guides/scaling-docker/podman-vs-docker/) to Docker.

 ## Rancher Desktop